-3.1 Other Potential Labor Risks
+4.1 Other Potential Labor Risks

 - Unemployment: Tanzania has a high rate of unemployment, particularly among the youth.
 This can lead to various social and economic problems, including poverty and social unrest. - Low Wages: Many workers in Tanzania, especially in the informal sector, earn low wages, which often do not provide a decent standard of living.
 This can lead to financial instability and poverty. - Informal Employment: A significant portion of the labor force in Tanzania is engaged in informal employment, which often lacks job security and benefits such as health insurance or retirement plans. - Lack of Education and Skills: Limited access to quality education and vocational training can result in a workforce that lacks the skills needed for higher-paying jobs, leading to underemployment and low productivity. - Gender Inequality: Gender-based discrimination and inequality persist in the Tanzanian labor market.
 Women often have limited access to formal employment, and they may face wage disparities and discrimination in the workplace. - Labor Rights and Unionization: The enforcement of labor rights and the ability to unionize can be challenging in Tanzania.
 Workers may face obstacles when trying to organize and negotiate for better working conditions and wages. - Economic Vulnerability: Many Tanzanian workers are employed in sectors that are vulnerable to economic fluctuations, such as agriculture and tourism.
-Economic downturns can lead to job losses and income insecurity. - Lack of Social Protection: Limited access to social safety nets, such as unemployment benefits and healthcare, can leave workers and their families financially vulnerable in times of crisis.
+Economic downturns can lead to job losses and income insecurity.